iipc/warcaroo/README.md

     java -jar warcaroo.jar --ssh-command 'ssh -i id_rsa -p 2222' --ssh server1.example.org

-You can even use SSH's SOCKS feature to proxy web requests through via the machine warcaroo is running on.
+You can even use SSH's SOCKS feature to proxy web requests back through the machine warcaroo is running on.
 This can be useful if you want all the requests to come from a single IP address or if the remote servers do not have direct internet access.